-This will download the latest available installation tool to the current directory.
+The latest available installation toll is downloaded to the current directory.

 Note that, as stated in System requirements, you will need access to static.kiuwan.com in order to download this file.
 You should also check your proxy configuration if you access the internet over a proxy server.